 As we reported on Monday, the Golden State is at the bitter, ugly end of its now-endemic fire season, and grappling with the realities of its “new normal.”
-As of yesterday, California was still under states of emergency as rumors of another “wind event” echoed through the news and a nervous Bay Area population.
-While there is a little breeze today, the skies in the East Bay, where we’ve sought refuge from the blackouts, are mostly clear.
-The worst seems to be over, for now, though life is nowhere near back to normal — whatever normal may be.
+As of yesterday, California was still under states of emergency as rumors of another “wind event,” which can instantly spark terrible fires, echoed through the news and a nervous Bay Area population.
+While there is a little breeze today, the skies in the East Bay — where we’ve sought refuge from the power blackouts — are mostly clear of smoke.
+The worst seems to be over, for now, though life is nowhere near back to normal, whatever normal may be.

 Ever since a gale blasted through Northern California early Sunday morning, life has been a little scary in pockets of the Bay — and also just plain inconvenient.
 Much of Marin County, which is home to the Latitude offices and most of the staff, was without power since the early hours of Sunday morning (though it now looks as if power has largely been restored).
 What might seem like trivial matters — no refrigeration, internet or ability to charge devices — can become grindingly vexing.